4rft5/ha-jf-profile-monitor/README.md

 ## Contributions

 Pull Requests and other contributions are welcome.
-I've never made an HA add-on before, so things like the config_flow, an icon for the integrations menu, and HACS publishing are all beyond me.
+I've never made an HA add-on before, so things like the icon for the integrations menu and HACS publishing are all beyond me.

 Media Controls do not work, as this is more to just display the status of a profile, but would be welcomed additions if someone wanted to tackle them.